 - 1. The Athletic Director or a parish representative from the hosting Parish must be present and is solely in charge before, during, and after all home games.
 This includes all buildings and the parking lot of the facility.
 This person should be visible and readily available.
 Coaching duties must not conflict with the A.D.'s duties, and one (1) person is not allowed to fulfill both duties simultaneously. - 2.
 An Athletic Director MUST provide the following materials at the scorer's table for every home game: - A. The OFFICIAL C.Y.O.
-RULEBOOK for the Santa Rosa Diocese containing: (1) Diocese of Santa Rosa Rules and Philosophy concerning All Sports; (2) Diocese of Santa Rosa Basketball Rules and Regulations; (4) copy of Duties and Responsibilities of Basketball Officials; (5) copy of Duties and Responsibilities of Scorers and Timers.

-- B. The Official List of Sanctioned Coaches who have been cleared by the league and the diocese. - 3.
-DATED GAME REPORT with referees' names printed, AD's Name, scores and winners clearly noted shall be completed and emailed by the person in charge no later than Monday night after the last game to the Official League scorer.
-The original must be kept on file by the Athletic Director. - 4.
+RULEBOOK for the Santa Rosa Diocese containing: (1) Diocese of Santa Rosa Rules and Philosophy concerning All Sports; (2) Diocese of Santa Rosa Basketball Rules and Regulations; (4) copy of Duties and Responsibilities of Basketball Officials; (5) copy of Duties and Responsibilities of Scorers and Timers. - B. The Official List of Sanctioned Coaches who have been cleared by the league and the diocese. - C. Dated Referee Report Form to be signed by the referees, and Parish Representatives, filled in and faxed by the person in charge by Monday night after the last game.
+The original must be kept on file by the Athletic Director.
+The results of the games may be emailed. - 3.
 REFEREE REPORT FORM: The completed REFEREE REPORT FORM containing scores and any incident or protest should be faxed immediately after games to the League Scores Coordinator.
 The original must be kept on file by the Athletic Director.
 The results of the games may be emailed.
 The Athletic Director or the Parish Representative present should explain any incident or protest that occurs on the reverse side of the Referee Report Form.
-It is necessary that this form reaches the Scores Coordinator by the Wednesday following the games. - 5.
-If there is only one referee or no referee present at game: Please note this on Referee Report Form. - 6.
+It is necessary that this form reaches the Scores Coordinator by the Wednesday following the games. - 4.
+If there is only one referee or no referee present at game: Please note this on Referee Report Form. - 5.
 The use of microphone during a game (except to make an announcement during intermissions, before and after games) is prohibited.